 A mother like the mom you were to me.

-She’s your first love and your first heart
+She’s your first love, your first friend, even your first enemy.

 When I lay there beside you,

 Could you feel me there?

 And I was stroking your hair.

 I was talking about all the good times,

 For me they were every single day.